stuffmattdoes/finite-state-machine-router/docs/API/Machine.md

 ## State resolution
 Upon initialization of our `Machine` wrapper component, the active child state is determined in this order:
-- If the URL pathname (such as `//localhost:3000/example/pathname)` is present (obtained from (History)[https://github.com/ReactTraining/history/blob/master/docs/GettingStarted.md#properties] package's `history.location.pathname`), the children states with matching `url` properties will be resolve until the URL pathname tree is depleted.
+- If the URL pathname (such as `//localhost:3000/example/pathname)` is present (obtained from (History)[https://github.com/ReactTraining/history/blob/master/docs/GettingStarted.md#properties] package's `history.location.pathname`), the children states with matching `path` properties will be resolve until the URL pathname tree is depleted.
 If the resultant state is not of type `atomic`, then each `initial` child state is resolved.
 - If a URL pathname is not present or does not apply, each `initial` child state is resolved until a state of type `atomic` is reached.

 ## Signature